vuejs/docs/src/guide/scaling-up/testing.md

 ### Other Options {#other-options-1}

+- [WebdriverIO](https://webdriver.io/docs/component-testing/vue) for cross browser component testing that relies on native user interaction based on standardised automation.
+Can also be used with Testing Library.

 - [Nightwatch](https://v2.nightwatchjs.org/) is an E2E test runner with Vue Component Testing support. ([Example Project](https://github.com/nightwatchjs-community/todo-vue) in Nightwatch v2)

 ## E2E Testing {#e2e-testing}